-hallmarks of this century are constant and ongoing changes, the new challenges and new possibilities that these changes give rise to, and the resulting need to continuously adapt - that is why we cannot know precisely what the youth of tomorrow will have to prepare for.
+The main objectives of K-12 education: The key hallmarks of this century are constant and ongoing changes, the new challenges and new possibilities that these changes give rise to, and the resulting need to continuously adapt - that is why we cannot know precisely what the youth of tomorrow will have to prepare for.
 K-12 education must furnish the children with transferable basic skills and abilities that will allow them later to flexibly and adaptively perform in their capacities as employees and citizens in an age of pervasive and general uncertainty.

-- These objectives demand similar skills on the part of both, students and teachers alike.
-The most important skills in the 21st century are autonomy and creativity, cooperativeness and empathy, the ability to learn and the desire to think, as well as an openness to the world. - → The institutional ideal of the K-12 education system: Hungarian schools which typically embrace a disciplinarian teaching style and focus on memorisation and rote learning operate in a way that runs counter to the development of these skills.
+The human ideal pursued by the education system: These objectives demand similar skills on the part of both, students and teachers alike.
+The most important skills in the 21st century are autonomy and creativity, cooperativeness and empathy, the ability to learn and the desire to think, as well as an openness to the world.

+The institutional ideal of the K-12 education system: Hungarian schools - which typically embrace a disciplinarian teaching style and focus on memorisation and rote learning - operate in a way that runs counter to the development of these skills.
 A 21st century school stresses the development of basic skills that can be applied in various changing settings and which support individual pathways to learning rather than trying to impose a uniform model; at the same time, such a school is also autonomous, democratic and capable of exploiting to the fullest the pedagogic possibilities inherent in digitalisation.

-3.2.
-LET'S MAKE TEACHING CAREERS ATTRACTIVE!
-IMPROVING THE PRESTIGE OF TEACHERS' EDUCATION AND THE TEACHING PROFESSION
+I 3.2.
+LET'S MAKE TEACHING CAREERS ATTRACTIVE! - IMPROVING THE PRESTIGE OF TEACHERS' EDUCATION AND THE TEACHING PROFESSION